Skip To Main Content

 Andy Merfeld

-2023: Coordinated one of the best special teams units in the country: Benedictine tied for the NAIA lead in blocked kicks, finished fourth in NAIA in gross punt average, fourth in NAIA in gross kickoff average, fifth in NAIA in punt return average, ninth in kickoff return average, tied for eighth in FG/XP percentage against, and swept the First-Team All-Heart special teams awards: Henry Balke (K), Cullen Bruner (P), Zach Philippi (snapper) and JaShawn Todd (returner).
+2023: Coordinated one of the best special teams units in the country: Benedictine tied for the NAIA lead in blocked kicks, finished fourth in NAIA in punt average, fourth in NAIA in kickoff average, fifth in NAIA in punt return average, ninth in kickoff return average, and swept the first-team all-conference special teams at kicker, punter, snapper, and returner.
 Both CBs received all-conference recognition and Jack Hoskins was first-team all-conference.

 2020: Led all NAIA and NCAA schools in blocked kicks, and finished sixth in the NAIA in punt return yards.
 Both CBs received all-conference recognition.
 Assisted on a defense that was one of the best in the country, finishing in the top five in the NAIA in scoring, total defense, rush defense, takeaways, and sacks.
 Led all NAIA and NCAA schools with four shutouts, and had six games where the defense scored at least as many points as the opposing starting offense.